athomasliz/Notesaurus/docs/intro.md

 # What is it?

-Personal site for hosting
+Personal site for hosting my
-- My Notes
+- Notes
-  - Not written for beginners
-  - Step by Step approach
 - Cheatsheets
+- Links
-- Link
+- Blogs